Member Spotlights

 What inspired you to join the Investments & Wealth Institute initially?

 Throughout my career, I have always been curious about ways to become a better advisor.
-Coming across I&WI (actually, its predecessor in name) and the CIMA course was a way to complement and enhance the skills from the CFP, I already help and from my experiences in working with clients, to add more rigor to my portfolio construction.
-I obtained the CPWA years later, which has been valuable in providing further expertise in benefiting my high-net-worth and ultra-high-net-worth clients.
+Coming across the Investments & Wealth Institute (under its previous name) and the CIMA® course was a way to complement and enhance the skills from the CFP® designation I already held and from my experiences in working with clients, to add more rigor to my portfolio construction.
+I obtained the CPWA® later, which has been valuable in providing further expertise in benefiting our team’s high net worth and ultra-high net worth clients.

 Can you share one of your favorite memories from an Institute event or program?

 There is no one specific event that stands out.
-The conferences, in general, however, have provided an excellent venue to refresh my current knowledge, and be better prepared for possible future trends.
-One example of the latter would be the talks and education.
+The conferences, in general, however, have provided an excellent venue to refresh my current knowledge and be better prepared for possible future trends.
+One example of the latter would be the talks and education on ETFs when they were still just “a blip” on the radar of most advisors.

 What is something not many people know about you?